 - An assigned risk insurance card with the name of the assigned insurance company, file number, and current coverage dates.

 - A current insurance binder or copy of an insurance policy signed or countersigned by an insurance company representative.

 - A DMV-issued certificate of self-insurance or acknowledgment of cash deposit.

 - A written confirmation from the insurer that the person is insured.

 - A rental vehicle contract (the applicant must be listed on the contract as an insured driver).

-If a rental vehicle is used for the driving test, the contract must not indicate driving tests are excluded.
+If a rental vehicle is used for the drive test, the contract must not indicate drive tests are excluded.

-Possession of a DL means you have met the driving test requirements.
-However, in everyday driving you will have to deal with many situations you did not encounter on your driving test.
-The best way to deal with unexpected situations is to always use the same safe driving habits and responsible attitude you demonstrated on your driving test.
+Possession of a DL means you have met the drive test requirements.
+However, in everyday driving you will have to deal with many situations you did not encounter on your drive test.
+The best way to deal with unexpected situations is to always use the same safe driving habits and responsible attitude you demonstrated on your drive test.